mullenkamp/nz-stream-depletion/sphinx/source/usage.rst

   extract_csv = 'https://raw.githubusercontent.com/mullenkamp/nz-stream-depletion/main/nz_stream_depletion/data/sample_flow.csv'

 Then we need to initialize the SD class.
-Once the SD class is initialized, we can take a look at the all_methods attribute to see all of the emthods and the parameter requirements.
+Once the SD class is initialized, we can take a look at the all_methods attribute to see all of the methods and the parameter requirements.

 .. ipython:: python